irskep/sphinx-better-theme/docs/index.rst

 1. There are more variables to customize.
 2. The markup and CSS are easier to understand.
 3. The basic look of the theme is subjectively better.
+4. It's easy to add CSS and Javascript files without creating a new theme.

 Additionally, a future version of this template will use more granular blocks for easier overriding of specific parts of the page.